Feasibility study and development of a concept for the establishment of the AfricaGoGreen Fund (AGG)

 In September 2018, IPC conducted a pre-feasibility study on behalf of KfW in Côte d’Ivoire to deepen KfW’s understanding of Ivorian private sector demand and supply for renewable energy.
 The goal of the pre-feasibility study was to determine whether there would be a potential role for KfW in supporting the establishment of a potential structured facility focused on reducing renewable energy investment risk for private sector investors and financial institutions.

-Following the pre-feasibility study, KfW planned to establish the CouRIER facility (Couverture des Risques et Financement pour les Énergies Renouvelables or Trust Enhancement Facility for Green Energy) as a dedicated fund on behalf of the German Federal Ministry of Economic Cooperation and Development and the African Development Bank.
-The foreseen objective of the CouRIER facility is to foster private investment in green energy technologies in Ivory Coast.
+Following the pre-feasibility study, KfW planned to establish a dedicated fund on behalf of the German Federal Ministry of Economic Cooperation and Development.
+The foreseen objective of the fund was to foster private investment in green energy technologies in Côte d’Ivoire.

-In the pre-feasibility study, IPC identified three market segments for financing through CouRIER: on-grid independent power producers, off-grid solutions for RE/EE industrial customers, and off-grid RE/EE solutions for MSMEs and households.
+In the pre-feasibility study, IPC identified three market segments for financing through such a fund: on-grid independent power producers, off-grid solutions for RE/EE industrial customers, and off-grid RE/EE solutions for MSMEs and households.